Equity Essentials Solution Set

 The pain and frustration many CFOs express about waterfall automation is understandable.
 Many of the ‘out-of-box’ solutions currently in the marketplace don’t fulfill their promise, for a number of reasons:

-PE Funds need a configurable, automated solution that can cope with dynamic calculations for different workflows in order to create a risk-averse process and eliminate the need for cumbersome spreadsheets.
+PE funds need a configurable, automated solution that can cope with dynamic calculations for different workflows—and cash flows—in order to create a risk-averse process and eliminate the need for cumbersome spreadsheets.

 Allvue’s solution to the waterfall distribution is unique because it recognizes the above challenges and takes a different approach.